Benefits and problems of registering a company in Vietnam

 - Vietnam is located strategically and is well suited for trading opportunities.
 It is situated in the middle of ASEAN and is a close neighbor of China.

 Problems with Vietnam company registration

-Best uses for a Vietnam companyUse a Vietnamese company as a vehicle to buy property in Vietnam, with 50-year leaseholds being available to foreign-owned companies from July 1st 2015.
+- Establishing a Vietnamese company is a good way to buy a property in the country, as a 50 year leaseholds being available to foreign owned companies from July 1st 2015.
 Without a company, foreigners need to be resident in Vietnam to hold property.